 Candles and Japanese minimalism

-The restaurant is decorated in the stereotypically Danish way, with live candles and long, airy curtains that serves to wrap our diners in their individual bubbles.
+The Sticks’n’Sushi restaurant in Victoria is decorated in the stereotypically Danish way, with candles and long, airy curtains that serves to wrap our diners in their individual bubbles.
 The dominant colours are black, dusty green, and wood, and above the tables are big lamps that illuminate the décor of the restaurant, which is characterised by its Japanese feel.
 We have stuck to the principles of the Japanese trend, wabi sabi, which is all about simplicity, humility, and the art of finding perfection in the imperfect.